-Success and achievement is about more than academic results.
+Success and achievement are about more than academic results.
 Students are encouraged to take advantage of the many and varied activities on offer outside of the normal lessons.
-Woodbridge is proud of its extra-curricular programme which seeks to support, encourage and enthuse our students.
-We have a dedicated team of staff who take a lead in the following areas:
+Woodbridge is proud of its 'Beyond Excellence' (extra-curricular) programme which seeks to support, encourage and enthuse our students.
+We have a dedicated team of staff who take a lead in the following areas: student sporting activities, student responsibilities, outdoor activities, student events and participation, house activities and competitions, student inclusion.

-- student welfare

-- student sporting activities

-- student roles and responsibility

-- outdoor activities

-- student events and participation

-- house activities and competitions

-- student inclusion

-Many of the activities organised by the ECM team are in the form of out of school hours learning or extracurricular events occurring at social times during the day or after school.
+Many of the activities organised by the Beyond Excellence Team are in the form of out of school hours learning or extra-curricular events occurring at social times during the day or after school.
 These include: sporting and other competitions; talent shows; cultural celebrations; charity fund-raising; the Duke of Edinburgh Award Scheme; peer mentoring.